 A redirect is a page that tells your browser to go to another page.
 A broken link is a link that points to a missing file.
 Both of these can slow down your Shopify store speed, so you should minimize both of them.
 How?

-First, make sure that you don't have unnecessary redirects in place—you want to avoid redirecting users around your site unnecessarily.
-Second, make sure that all of your broken links are functional. don't let any broken links exist on your website!
+First, ensure that you don’t have unnecessary redirects in place—you want to avoid unnecessarily redirecting users around your site.
+Second, make sure that all of your broken links are functional.
+Don’t let any broken links exist on your website!

 Use Google Tag Manager for All Your Tracking Code